Domain Verification in Zoho Mail

 Copy your unique TXT code

-1. Log in to your Zoho Mail Admin Console and navigate to the Domains page via the left pane.
+- Log in to your Zoho Mail Admin Console and navigate to the Domains section via the left pane.

-3. At the prove ownership section of your domain, choose the Add a TXT record in the DNS option from the drop-down list.
+- At the Verify Domain Ownership section of your domain, choose the Add a TXT record in the DNS option from the drop-down list.

 Note: